Are you a proud introvert? It’s popular nowadays.

 The recipe for being open and easygoing in any social setting.

-Practice makes perfect and after you get confident, you are ready to chat with your crush, your boss or the lady you'd like to become familiar with.
+Practice makes perfect and after you get confident, you are ready to chat with your crush, your boss or the person you'd like to become familiar with.

 Step 6: When the interaction backfires